-In this section, the results of synthesis and characterisation of uncoated Iron Oxide nanoparticles, 5 wt.% Oleic acid coated IONPs and Poly Alpha Olefin oil based nanofluid with 0.1wt %, 0.2wt %, 0.3wt.%, 0.4wt.% and 0.5wt.% are discussed.
-The crystalline structure, composition, dispersion stability and thermal conductivity measurement of the synthesized nanoparticles and nanofluid was studied by using XRD, FTIR and Thermal Constants analyser technique, respectively.
+In this section, The results of synthesis and characterization of uncoated Iron Oxide nanoparticles, 5 wt.% Oleic acid coated IONPs and Poly Alpha Olefin oil based nanofluid with 0.1wt %, 0.2wt %, 0.3wt.%, 0.4wt.% and 0.5wt.% are discussed in this chapter.
+The crystalline structure, composition, dispersion stability and thermal conductivity measurement of the synthesized nanoparticles and nanofluid was studied by using XRD, FTIR and Thermal Constants Analyzer technique, respectively.